solo-io/supergloo/CONTRIBUTING.md

 hard and fast rules; a particular section of code may not conform to these guidelines because of some extenuating reason.
 In those cases, best judgement should be used.

+See BUILD.md in this repo for instructions on getting a local deve environment up and running.

 #### Table of Contents

 - [Style Guideline](#style-guideline)